New World Order (professional wrestling): Success and control

 It was around this time in April 1997 that tensions began to surface within the nWo.
-At Spring Stampede, the show ended with Savage and Bischoff at each other's throats after the former's loss to Page, and both were forced to be held back by other group members.
+At Spring Stampede, the show ended with Savage and Bischoff at each other's throats after the former's loss to Diamond Dallas Page, and both were held back by other group members.
 J. J. Dillon, who was appointed as WCW commissioner during Bischoff's suspension, later had Big Bubba Rogers and Mr. Wallstreet removed from the nWo due to a contractual technicality.
-Additionally, Ted DiBiase quit the group after feeling remorse for some of the WCW wrestlers who were victims of nWo assaults.
-In the interim, the nWo recruited The Great Muta on May 26, and Hiroyoshi Tenzan and Hiro Saito several weeks after Spring Stampede; they made occasional appearances on television due to their full-time employment in NJPW.
-The nWo also added Konnan, whom they dubbed "K-Dawg", on July 14 after he attacked Rey Mysterio, Jr. while Kevin Nash watched on approvingly.
+Additionally, Ted DiBiase quit the group (between late-April and August 4) after feeling remorse for some of the WCW wrestlers who were victims of nWo assaults.
+In the interim, the nWo recruited The Great Muta on May 26, as well as Hiroyoshi Tenzan and Hiro Saito several weeks after Spring Stampede; they made occasional appearances on television due to their full-time employment in NJPW, but all three would be core members of nWo Japan.
+The nWo also added Konnan, whom they dubbed "K-Dawg", on July 14 after he attacked Rey Mysterio Jr. while Kevin Nash watched on approvingly.

-At Bash at the Beach in July, Dennis Rodman, who had previously become a member of the nWo, made his wrestling debut as he teamed with Hogan to take on Luger and The Giant in a tag team match.
+At Bash at the Beach in July, Dennis Rodman, who had previously become a member of the nWo earlier in the year, made his wrestling debut as he teamed with Hogan to take on Luger and The Giant in a tag team match.
 Luger won the match for his team by forcing Hogan to submit and earned a title shot at Road Wild, set for August.
 Luger, however, elected to take his shot on the August 4 episode of Nitro, five days before the pay-per-view, and defeated Hogan to win the WCW Championship.
-Hogan regained the title at Road Wild after Rodman, dressed up as Sting, hit Luger with a baseball bat.
+Hogan regained the title at Road Wild after Rodman, dressed as Sting, hit Luger with a baseball bat.
 Following Road Wild, the nWo began a rivalry with The Four Horsemen, marked by a skit where they mocked members of the group.
 The Horsemen responded by challenging the nWo to a WarGames match at Fall Brawl in September.
 The match pitted Ric Flair, Curt Hennig, Steve McMichael and Chris Benoit against Nash, Konnan, Syxx, and Bagwell.
 During the match, Curt Hennig turned on his team to align with the nWo.
 The nWo was victorious after McMichael surrendered in the match.